Pocantico Hills, New York: History

+While Westchester County's population surged during the post-WWII suburbanization, Pocantico Hills remained stable at less than 1,000 residents because it was surrounded by the Rockefeller family's private lands.
+In 1970, the family officially announced their intention to preserve the land for the public interest rather than develop it.

-The Stone Barns agricultural center in Pocantico Hills was established in 2003 to demonstrate multi-cultural, self-sustaining farming techniques; it is host to the Blue Hill restaurant, a high-end eatery which features foodstuffs grown (or raised) on the Stone Barns property.
+The Stone Barns Center for Food & Agriculture in Pocantico Hills was established in 2004 by David Rockefeller and his daughter, Peggy Dulany, on eighty acres of the Rockefeller State Park Preserve to demonstrate multicultural, self-sustaining farming techniques.
+The center is allied to the Rockefeller family-funded Pocantico Central School.
+It is host to the Blue Hill restaurant, a high-end eatery which features foodstuffs grown (or raised) on the Stone Barns property.
+The Stone Barns Center also sells organic local produce, meat, and eggs to local businesses in the Pocantico Hills area.

+For residences and notable buildings on the Rockefeller family estate, including the Pocantico Conference Center of the Rockefeller Brothers Fund and the Rockefeller Archive Center, see Kykuit--Pocantico, the family estate.

 Education

 The hamlet is a part of the Pocantico Hills Central School District, and the Pocantico Hills School, a K-8 school, has a diverse district that lies across town and village borders, including areas of Sleepy Hollow, Pleasantville, Briarcliff Manor, and Elmsford, New York.
 On graduating from Pocantico Hills School, as there is no high school for the district students to attend, they are afforded the choice of attending Sleepy Hollow High School, Briarcliff, or Pleasantville High School.